18F/methods/pages/comparative-analysis.md

 ## What it is

-A detailed review of either by direct competitors or by related agencies or services.
+A detailed review of existing experiences provided either by direct competitors or by related agencies or services.

 ## Reasons to use it